László Szombatfalvy: Author

 In November 2009 Szombatfalvy made his debut as an author.
 In the book The Greatest Challenges of Our Time he briefly analyzes the severe threats facing humanity issuing from four mega-problems: environmental damage, climate change, weapons of mass destruction and extreme poverty.
 He emphasizes the necessity for politicians to perform risk calculations in order to make the right decisions.
 The book was translated and released in English in September 2010.
 At the same time a second (revised) version was released in Swedish.

+Szombatfalvy argued that global catastrophic risks should be analysed using structured risk assessment similar to that used in financial markets, and that political decision-making tends to underestimate low-probability, high-impact risks.

+He further maintained that the main obstacle to effective risk management is institutional: global risks require coordinated decision-making beyond the nation state, while existing political structures remain based on national sovereignty.

+In this context, he argued that improving the capacity of global governance would be necessary to manage such risks effectively.

+A recurring theme in Szombatfalvy's work is that global challenges should be analysed through systematic risk assessment.
+He argued that political decision-making tends to underestimate low-probability, high-impact risks and that institutions should be designed to manage long-term systemic threats rather than isolated policy problems.

 The following year, he released his second book, Känslor och förnuft (Emotions and Mind: A book about moral decisions), which discusses the concept of morality and how we should relate to our moral decisions in everyday life, work and in relationships with other people.

+Views on global governance

+Szombatfalvy viewed global catastrophic risks primarily as a problem of governance capacity rather than technological limitation.
+He argued that without institutional mechanisms capable of taking binding decisions at the global level, risk mitigation efforts would remain fragmented and insufficient.

 Global Challenges Foundation

-In March 2013, Szombatfalvy started the Global Challenges Foundation whose aim is to increase awareness of global catastrophic risks and improve the world's capacity to solve future crises.
+In March 2013, Szombatfalvy started the Global Challenges Foundation whose aim is to increase awareness of global catastrophic risks and support efforts to improve international cooperation and governance capacity in addressing such risks.
 Until his death in 2022, Szombatfalvy was the Chairman of the Global Challenges Foundation Board, which also included the former Fourth National Pension Fund's CEO and sustainable investment advocate, Mats Andersson, and Climate Professor Johan Rockström.

 The foundation's assets predominantly consist of a donation from Szombatfalvy, which included roughly half of his fortune - around 500 million Swedish kronor.

 In 2017, the foundation offered $5 million (USD) to winners of the Global Challenges Foundation Prize 2017 − a contest asking for proposals for a new model capable of solving global problems.